-Stripe Integration for iOS: Avoiding Apple's App Store Commission
+Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 To make money from users, iOS developers need to use Apple’s in-app payment system.
 They should give up as much as 30% of their revenue to Apple according to Apple’s In-App Purchase (IAP) Policy.
 Sounds impressive, right?
 This explains why many developers want to know how to avoid App Store fees with outside payment solutions.